AlibabaCloudDocs/ros/intl.en-US/API Reference/Stack group operations/UpdateStackGroup.md

 -   MaxConcurrentCount

-The maximum number of accounts in which to perform this operation at one time.
+The maximum number of accounts within which to perform this operation at one time.

 You cannot specify both MaxConcurrentCount and MaxConcurrentPercentage.